gaalit/jungle-rails/README.md

 ## Features

 - Users are able to register, login and logout.
-- Users are able to view all the products on the home page
+- Users are able to view all the products on the homepage.
-- Users are able to filter products by category
+- Users are able to filter products by category.
 - Users are able to view more details about the product or add it to their cart.
 - Users are able to checkout and complete the payment process.
 - Admins are able to add/remove products and categories.